 Everything else below holds true.
-I first wrote it five years ago, during a state of constant flux and a phase of life when I was literally moving cross-country every three months.
+I first wrote it nine years ago, during a state of constant flux and a phase of life when I was literally moving cross-country every three months.
 I poured my passion for teaching into my blog because it was the only thing I had.
 It’s my history and I don’t want to erase it, despite my life changes.
 Plus, my opinions about teenagers haven’t changed, so it’s worth a read to get to know me better.

 I think teenagers are amazing people.
 I love their enthusiasm and energy.
 I love how they believe they can change the world – and the crazy thing is, they aren’t wrong.
 If you think teens are inherently lazy bums incapable of working hard and achieving great things, a lot of what I have to say isn’t going to make sense to you.